geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex7_Power_App_from_scratch.md

 	‎Scroll further down the **Properties pane** for the until you get to the **Tooltip** property.
 Select the **Tooltip** box, enter **Back**, and press Enter. <br/>

-	‎**Note:** Hovering your mouse over the Back arrow icon on DetailScreen1 does not display the tool tip.
+	‎**Note:** Hovering your mouse over the **Back arrow** icon on DetailScreen1 does not display the tool tip.
 You will test this out when you finish all other edits in this task and use Preview mode to test the changes that you made.

 11. You now need to configure this **Back arrow** icon so that when the user selects it, **BrowseScreen1** is returned.
 In the **Tree view** pane, select the **Icon1** control under **DetailScreen1** if it’s not already selected.
 ‎
-‎In the **Function property** **bar**, the field on the left side of the function currently displays **OnSelect.** While this value is left over from the prior task, it’s also the trigger action that you want to associate with this **Back arrow** icon.
-If **OnSelect** is not displayed in this field, select the drop-down arrow and select it from the menu.
+‎In the **Function property bar**, the field on the left side of the function currently displays **On Select.** While this value is left over from the prior task, it’s also the trigger action that you want to associate with this **Back arrow** icon.
+If **On Select** is not displayed in this field, select the drop-down arrow and select it from the menu.

 12. On the formula input box, enter **Navigate(BrowseScreen1)** and then press Enter.
 ‎